smmari/hello-world/README.md

 # hello-world
 First Steps

-Hi everybody,
+Hi,

-I added a few lines to the file to see changes and explore GitHub.
+I use this repository to explore GitHub.

 Kind regards,

-Marina
+smmari